expo/expo/docs/pages/tutorial/follow-up.md

 <br />

-# Topics that we didn't cover and you will soon care about
+# Topics that you will soon care about

 ## Standalone apps & deployment